zoedanielle/zoedanielle.github.io/resume.md

 `2020 - 2023`
 __Co-Chair of Diversity and Inclusion Committee__
-First diversity and inclusion representative for the graduare students at the departmental level Created the first ever diversity and inclusion committee with faculty, staff, and student members
+First diversity and inclusion representative for the graduare students at the departmental level &nbsp;
+Created the first ever diversity and inclusion committee with faculty, staff, and student members &nbsp;

 ## Teaching
 `Spring 2023`